 This sauce is not a messy sauce that requires you to hand peel each tomato, one by one.
 It’s made from pre-canned sauces that you can buy in bulk.
 After adding the right blend of herbs and spice, you put it on to simmer for a couple of hours and stir occasionally.
 After it cooks down for that 2 hours, it tastes absolutely delicious.

 The recipe makes about 24 half-pint jars.
-I like to use half-pints because one jar makes one pizza.
-Of course, you can make pint jars with an increase of 10 minutes in the canning time.
+I like to use half-pints because one jar makes one large sheet pan pizza.
+Of course, you can make pint jars.
+But, that comes with an increase of 10 minutes of processing time in the canner.

 Here’s the recipe.